Eventtia/eventtia-core-docs/source/includes/_slots.md

 > Make sure you replace &lt;event uri&gt; with the event uri for the event to destroy.

-> Make sure you replace &lt;id&gt; with the id for the slots to update.
+> Make sure you replace &lt;id&gt; with the id for the slot to update.

 >Example of a successful (200) response: